zakodium/workflows/README.md

 ### Release

-The release workflow helps to automatically release packages that conform the [conventional commits specification](https://www.conventionalcommits.org/en/v1.0.0/).
+The release workflow helps to automatically release packages that conform to the [conventional commits specification](https://www.conventionalcommits.org/en/v1.0.0/).

 It uses the [Release Please Action](https://github.com/google-github-actions/release-please-action#release-please-action)